SP Record Picker Docs

 Field Object Structure

-parameter expects an object with the following properties:
+The field parameter expects an object with the following properties:

 {